 Singapore is a mostly free country.
 Freedom House said it was “partly free” in 2015, giving it a four out of seven for political freedom and civil liberties.
 That means citizens can largely what they want, including setting up circumvention services for the internet.

 If you’re trying to get into Singapore instead of out of it, the options are mostly the same.
-You can use Tor, which is an anonymous network of servers that hides your initial connection, or even a free proxy.
+You can use Tor, which is an anonymous network of servers that hides your initial connection, or even a pick from our best free proxy guide.
 Though they’ll get you a Singaporean IP address, neither is the best solution for speed or security.